Jurors shown video at ex-officer’s trial in Floyd’s death

 Williams recalled that Floyd’s voice grew thicker as his breathing became more labored, and he eventually stopped moving.
 He said he saw Floyd’s eyes roll back in his head, likening the sight to fish he had caught earlier that day.

-Williams said he saw Floyd “slowly fade away … like the fish in the bag.”
+Williams said he saw Floyd “slowly fade away … like a fish in a bag.”

 Earlier, Minneapolis police dispatcher Jena Scurry testified that she saw part of Floyd’s arrest unfolding via a city surveillance camera and was so disturbed that she called a duty sergeant.
 Scurry said she grew concerned because the officers hadn’t moved after several minutes.